nickbauman/sicp/README.md

 the stack, too.)

-What you end up with is, often, simpler than the original Scheme implementation and often gives Clojure an edge by using functions that are inherently *easily parallelizable.*
+What you end up with is, often, simpler than the original Scheme implementation and often gives Clojure an edge by using functions that are inherently parallelizable.

 ### Notes

+#### Started Conditional Expressions and Predicates Exercises (Section 1.1.6)
 #### Completed Huffman Trees Exercises (Section 2.3.4)